Healthy Active Learning

 Improving the wellbeing of tamariki.

-Healthy Active Learning is a joint government initiative between Sport New Zealand and the Ministries of Health and Education that seeks to improve the wellbeing of children and young people, through healthy eating and drinking and quality physical activity.
+Healthy Active Learning is a joint initiative between Sport New Zealand and the Ministries of Health and Education to improve the wellbeing of children and young people, through healthy eating and drinking and quality physical activity.

-1. Education settings value and prioritise quality play, active recreation, sport, and health and physical education.
+1. Education settings that value and prioritise quality play, active recreation, sport, and health and physical education.

-2. Education settings support and promote quality food and drink environments.
+2. Education settings that support and promote quality food and drink environments.

 Manukorihi Intermediate